-3. Remove gridlines, left axis, and legends.
+3. Remove grid lines, left axis, and legends.
 Leave only lines on the chart area.
-The milestone chart that is used to track project management, does not need vertical axis, gridlines or legends.
-So we remove them from the chart.
+The milestone chart that is used to track project management, does not need vertical axis, grid lines or legends.
+So we removed them from the chart.
 You may use the chart title to title your chart appropriately.

 3. Right-click on the blue line--> Format Data Series--> From line formatting option, Select No Line.

 In the milestone chart, we don't need this blue line to be shown.
-So we make it invisible from the line formatting option.
+We make it invisible from the line formatting option.

 Now we need those markers that connect these markers with the axis.
 For this, we use the error bars.

-In vertical Error Bar options, Select minus option.
-In the Error amount option, select percentage and make it 100.0%.
+In the vertical Error Bar options, Select the minus option.
+In the Error amount option, select the percentage and make it 100.0%.

 Now it has started to look like a milestone chart.